apache/airflow-site/CONTRIBUTE.md

 ```
 Below frontmatter, put your blogpost content.

-When you finish your writing blogpost, remember to **remove `draft: true`** from frontmatter.
+When you finish your writing blog post, remember to **remove `draft: true`** from frontmatter.

 ---

-To add a new blogpost manually, create a markdown file in `<ROOT DIRECTORY>/landing-pages/site/content/<LANGUAGE VERSION>/blog/<filename>.md`.
+To add a new blog post manually, create a markdown file in `<ROOT DIRECTORY>/landing-pages/site/content/<LANGUAGE VERSION>/blog/<filename>.md`.
-The filename will also serve as URL for your blogpost.
+The filename will also serve as a URL for your blog post.

-Then, **at the top of the file**, add frontmatter in following format:
+Then, **at the top of the file**, add frontmatter in the following format:
 ```
 ---
 title: "<blogpost title>"
 linkTitle: "<blogpost link title>"
 author: "<author's name>"
-twitter: "<optional - author's Twitter ID>"
+Twitter: "<optional - author's Twitter ID>"
-github: "<optional - author's Github ID>"
+GitHub: "<optional - author's Github ID>"
-linkedin: "<optional - author's Linkedin ID>"
+LinkedIn: "<optional - author's Linkedin ID>"
 description: "<short description>"
 tags: ["<tag1>", "<tag2>", ...]
 date: <date in YYYY-MM-DD format>